samair/TheMicroservicesJourney/README.md

  Then i was fascinated with the world of annotation, how easy life becomes with them and naturally wanted to write one.
 As a result i wrote a small annotations creator.

- 3. https://github.com/samair/java_annotations.git : I heavily relied on a online tutorial
+ 3. https://github.com/samair/java_annotations.git : I heavily relied on a online tutorial in order to finish this as i had no idea of what reflection really meant.
+At the end of writing this project i got a hang of what reflection is and how it could be used.

+ Now i have to get back to track, plan is to write another spring boot application , this time something with a bit of meat.